-Secondly, the number of natural or legal persons affected by the contested measure is also not decisive
+Secondly, the number of natural or legal persons affected by the contested measure is also not decisive.

 Thirdly, even though the absolute prohibition on marketing heated tobacco products with characterising flavours laid down in the contested measure will necessarily have the effect of calling into question the authorisations held by some of the applicants, those authorisations cannot be regarded as differentiating the position of the holders of those authorisations and distinguishing that position individually with regard to the contested measure as if those holders had been its addressees.
-First of all, the effects of the contested measure are produced in the same way both in respect of operators which have been granted an authorisation and in respect of operators which have made the declarations or notifications provided for in Directive 2014/40, or even in respect of operators which have not yet been granted an authorisation or made a declaration or notification, but which intend to place such products on the market.
-Next, the authorisations and the declarations or notifications meet objective requirements, determined in a general and abstract manner for all operators, without any element of exclusivity for the operators in question.
+First of all, the effects of the contested measure are produced in the same way both in respect of operators which have been granted an authorisation and in respect of operators which have been granted an authorisation or made a declaration or notification, but which intend to place such products on the market.
+Next, the authorisations and the declarations or notifications or notifications in a general and abstract manner for all operators, without any element of exclusivity for the operators in question.
 Lastly, since Directive 2014/40 provides that various delegated acts may specify or amend the conditions for marketing tobacco products falling within its scope, the marketing authorisations and rights cannot be regarded as having been acquired indefinitely.